nerboda/easy_breadcrumbs/README.md

 ## Usage

-Simply add this line to your sinatra application file:
+If you're building a classic style Sinatra app, simply add this line to your sinatra application file:

     require "easy_breadcrumbs"

+ATTENTION: If you're building a modular style Sinatra app, you'll also need to explicitly register the module within your application.

+    class HelloApp < Sinatra::Base
+      helpers Sinatra::EasyBreadcrumbs

+      get "/hello" do
+        h "1 < 2"
+      end
+    end

 And then use the helper method in your layout or view: